taivu1998/GANime/README.md

 * **Robert Yang** - Stanford University

+Note: This project was collaboratively worked on in Google Colab / Google Drive and subsequently released on GitHub.

 ## References

 - Gatys, Leon A., et al. “A Neural Algorithm of Artistic Style.”
 ArXiv:1508.06576 [Cs, q-Bio], Sept.
 2015. arXiv.org, http://arxiv.org/abs/1508.06576.